ELHorta/HW-Accel-APP-VM/zcu104_hw_acceleration/README.md

 # **ZCU104 Hardware Acceleration**

-The files are modifications of the Xilinx tutoirial

-Before running the application using hardware acceleration, The configuration file containing the hardware kernel and the drivers to communicate with the FPGA must be generated using the Vitis tools.
+Before running the application using hardware acceleration, the configuration file containing the hardware kernel and the drivers to communicate with the FPGA must be generated using the Vitis tools.
 The files needed are the description of the hardware kernel in a high level language, such as C, and the the FPGA infrastructure definition.

 ### HW Kernel (Vitis)
 The hardware kernel must be generated in a machine where the Vitis tools are installed.

 The first step is to create a folder and copy the required files to this folder:
 ```
 mkdir xclbin_vadd
 cd xclbin_vadd  ``\